Standardized effect sizes are typically calculated using pairwise differences of estimates,

 known exactly.
 Obviously, this narrows the confidence intervals for the

-effect sizes – unrealistically if in fact sigma
+effect sizes – unrealistically if in fact sigma is unknown.

 Note